Optical Performance Overview

 For aligning the mount to the sky, the 130SLT includes Celestron’s standard StarPointer red dot sight, which is all you really need.

-The Celestron NexStar SLT’s Alt-Az Mount
+The Simple, But Shaky Alt-Az Mount

-The Celestron NexStar SLT mount is a pretty simple, inexpensive alt-azimuth mount that moves up and down, left-to-right.
-To use it, you enter the time, date, and your location, then sight the telescope on any two or three bright stars.
+To use it, you enter the time, date, and your location, then sight the telescope at any two or three bright stars.
 The mount can then map out the rest of the sky and point the telescope at any object of your choosing.
 This is fairly standard for most GoTo mounts.
-The SLT mount uses a Vixen dovetail saddle, so you can easily swap in other telescopes with Vixen dovetail bars if you wish, provided they don’t exceed the SLT mount’s capacity or crash into the base.

 Alternative Recommendations

-The Celestron NexStar 130SLT’s poor value for the price, less-than-steady tripod, and cumbersome hand controller eliminate it from being a strong recommendation in our book.
+The Celestron NexStar 130SLT’s poor value for the price, less-than-steady tripod, and cumbersome hand controller prevent it from being a strong recommendation in our book.
 Here are some of our alternative picks, sorted by price and ranked from best to worst in value and capability.

 Under $700

-• The Apertura AD8/Zhumell Z8/Orion SkyLine 8 offers 2.5 times as much light-collecting surface area thanks to its huge 8” primary mirror, giving you 250% brighter images – and nearly double the resolving power.
+- The Apertura AD8/Zhumell Z8/Orion SkyLine 8 offers 2.5 times as much light-collecting surface area thanks to its huge 8” primary mirror, giving you 250% brighter images—and nearly double the resolving power.
 The AD8/Z8 features a dual-speed 2” Crayford focuser, a simple, rock-solid, and easy-to-use Dobsonian mount, and a wide assortment of well-made accessories to get you started with.

-• The Orion SkyQuest XT8 offers 250% more light gathering ability than the NexStar 130SLT, as with any 8” telescope, atop a rock-steady Dobsonian mount with a solid mechanical design.
+- The Orion SkyQuest XT8 offers 250% more light gathering ability than the NexStar 130SLT, as with any 8” telescope, atop a rock-steady Dobsonian mount with a solid mechanical design.
 The included features and accessories, however, are a bit lacking out of the box compared to some of the other 8” Dobsonian options available at this price point.

-• The Sky-Watcher Virtuoso GTi 150P offers slightly more aperture – and thus greater resolving power and light-gathering ability – than the NexStar 130SLT with a GoTo mount that’s operated exclusively via your smartphone or tablet with the SynScan or SkySafari Pro app.
+- The Sky-Watcher Virtuoso GTi 150P offers slightly more aperture—and thus greater resolving power and light-gathering ability—than the NexStar 130SLT with a GoTo mount that’s operated exclusively via your smartphone or tablet with the SynScan or SkySafari Pro app.
 The 150P can also be aimed manually, and features a collapsible tube for maximum portability.
-A manual version, the Heritage 150P, is available at a lower price and is identical apart from the lack of motorized tracking or GoTo.
+A manual version, the Heritage 150P, is available at a lower price and is identical, apart from the lack of motorized tracking or GoTo.

-• The Celestron Astro-Fi 130 is essentially identical to the NexStar 130SLT, but features Celestron’s Astro-Fi onboard WiFi system allowing you to control the scope with your phone or tablet, and sturdier tripod legs that significantly improve usability and stability compared to the flimsy NexStar SLT tripod.
+- The Celestron Astro-Fi 130 is essentially identical to the NexStar 130SLT, but features Celestron’s Astro-Fi onboard WiFi system, allowing you to control the scope with your phone or tablet, and sturdier tripod legs that significantly improve usability and stability compared to the flimsy NexStar SLT tripod.

 $700-$1000

-• The Apertura AD10/Zhumell Z10/Orion SkyLine 10 has 4 times as much light gathering and double the resolving power of the NexStar 130SLT and features a stable, easy-to-aim manual Dobsonian base.
+- The Apertura AD10/Zhumell Z10/Orion SkyLine 10 has 4 times as much light gathering and double the resolving power of the NexStar 130SLT and features a stable, easy-to-aim manual Dobsonian base.
 As with the AD8/Z8, this scope features a huge variety of included accessories as well as built-in features like a dual-speed 2” Crayford focuser and a cooling fan for the primary mirror.

-• The Celestron StarSense Explorer 8” Dobsonian features a computerized object locator in the form of Celestron’s StarSense Explorer technology, which turns your smartphone into an easy-to-use tool to aim the telescope around the night sky without any motors or even much in the way of an initial alignment.
+- The Celestron StarSense Explorer 8” Dobsonian features a computerized object locator in the form of Celestron’s StarSense Explorer technology, which turns your smartphone into an easy-to-use tool to aim the telescope around the night sky without any motors or even much in the way of an initial alignment.
 As with any 8” Dobsonian, the StarSense Explorer 8” delivers more than 2.5x the light gathering power and close to double the resolution of the NexStar 130SLT.
 The StarSense Explorer 8” Dobsonian also features cutouts in the base and handles built into the tube to enhance portability.

-• The Sky-Watcher 8” FlexTube Dobsonian features a collapsible tube making it easier to store and transport than a regular 10” or 8” Dobsonian, along with a pair of eyepieces and a 9×50 straight-through finder included with the telescope.
+- The Sky-Watcher 8” FlexTube Dobsonian features a collapsible tube, making it easier to store and transport than a regular 10” or 8” Dobsonian, along with a pair of eyepieces and a 9×50 straight-through finder included with the telescope.
 However, there’s no significant weight savings compared to a standard 8” and the scope needs a shroud to keep light and dew out of the open extended tube.

 Aftermarket Accessory Recommendations

-Another thing we’d recommend is a rechargeable battery/power supply for the SLT mount.
+One thing I’d recommend is a rechargeable battery/power supply for the SLT mount.
 If you use the scope frequently, you’ll probably burn through a lot of AA batteries quickly, and if you use it infrequently, there’s the concern of corrosion in the battery compartment to worry about.
 A rechargeable battery solves both of these problems and keeps you from having to run the scope from your car or a long AC cord, which is inconvenient.

 What can you see with the Celestron NexStar 130SLT?

-The wide field of view and large, but not huge, aperture of the Celestron NexStar 130SLT make it good for looking at large deep-sky objects like open star clusters like M11 and M45.
-You’ll also have no trouble viewing the Orion Nebula or the Swan, resolving a few stars in bright globular clusters, and spotting a few planetary nebulae like the Ring and Dumbbell.
-Most galaxies will remain little more than fuzzy blobs, though a few, such as M31 and M82, might show dust lanes.
 Keep in mind, however, that if maximum image brightness and detail are your goals, dark skies and aperture rule over all else.
 The 130SLT will struggle to show you much in the way of deep-sky views if you live in a city beyond the brightest star clusters.

-The NexStar 130SLT can show a fair amount of detail on the Moon and planets, provided it’s collimated, though the 65x that the stock 10mm eyepiece can provide isn’t exactly going to be jaw-dropping.
-With a more powerful eyepiece (albeit not too powerful; remember, magnification isn’t everything), you’ll have no trouble spotting the cloud belts on Jupiter, the Cassini division in Saturn’s rings, and albedo features on Mars.
+With a more powerful eyepiece (albeit not too powerful; remember, magnification isn’t everything), I’ve had no trouble spotting the cloud belts on Jupiter, the Cassini division in Saturn’s rings, and albedo features on Mars.
 Venus’ and Mercury’s phases, along with the moons of Jupiter and Saturn, can also be seen.
-And, of course, you’ll love viewing the moon.
-Uranus and Neptune are easy to locate with the NexStar 130SLT’s GoTo system, but will remain bluish-blurry dots at best and starlike points at worst.
+Uranus and Neptune are easy to locate with the NexStar 130SLT’s GoTo system, but remain bluish-blurry dots at best and starlike points at worst.

-• The StarNavigator NG scopes are actually less well-built than the NexStar SLTs, and I would hesitate to recommend either.
+The StarNavigator NG scopes are actually less well-built than the NexStar SLTs, and I would hesitate to recommend either.

-1. I have found it to be a decent scope for most types of viewing, but I agree on the shakiness, the power consumption and the GoTo tech being too complicated.
+I have found it to be a decent scope for most types of viewing, but I agree on the shakiness, the power consumption and the GoTo tech being too complicated.
 Having to enter the date and time every time, really?!
 I do like the sturdiness and quality of the tripod, but I am really disappointed with some of the plastic parts such as the main battery cover, the end cap and the finderscope battery cover.
 They look and feel cheap.

 Replacing the battery on the finderscope is very difficult, mainly because of the plastic cover.
 The end cap doesn’t fit very well and kept popping off.
 I had to resort to lining the inside rim of the cap with electrical tape.
 Also agree with mount issues.